-A standard karyogram is prepared for analysing the results.
+A standard karyogram is prepared for analyzing the results.
 For preparing the karyogram, each chromosome is arranged properly based on the location of centromeres.
-See the Image below,
+See the image below,

-The Karyotyping method is one of the best methods for screening the numerical chromosomal abnormalities although, specialised expertise and vast experience are required to interpret results.
+The Karyotyping method is one of the best methods for screening numerical chromosomal abnormalities although, specialized expertise and vast experience are required to interpret results.